TheToriqul/fullstack-app-docker-deployment/README.md

 </p>
 </figure>

 ## Project Overview

 Building and deploying full stack applications can be a daunting task, especially when it comes to managing dependencies, environments, and scaling.
-With Docker, we simplify this process by encapsulating each component of our application into containers, ensuring consistency across development, testing, and production environments.
+With Docker, I simplify this process by encapsulating each component of the application into containers, ensuring consistency across development, testing, and production environments.

 ## Features